Thurrock

 It said it was continuing to "work closely" with DP World.

-In turn that prompted a statement from DP World, which had previously not commented publicly on the furore, which said: "A DP World spokesperson said: "Following constructive and positive discussions with the Government, we have been given the clarity we need.
+In turn that prompted a statement from DP World, which had previously not commented publicly on the furore, which said: "Following constructive and positive discussions with the Government, we have been given the clarity we need.
 We look forward to participating in Monday's International Investment Summit."

 Share: